Guides Rehabilitation Training Guides

 Modifications and Alternatives for Knee-friendly Workouts

 Knee pain doesn’t mean you need to stop exercising all together.
-Changing your workout routine or trying a different exercise mode whilst you address the issue are both good options.
+Changing your workout routine (like reducing total miles, lowering the intensity of your rides, or adjusting your resistance levels) or trying a different exercise mode whilst you address the issue are both good options.

 If you want to keep using the Peloton, here are some knee-friendly workouts to try.
 Peloton offers a great range of instructor-led workouts.

-Swimming, rowing, echo bike, hicking, running and jumping rope are all excellent alternatives to challenge your cardiovascular system, improve your strength and maintain your joints healthy.
-These other cardiovascular alternates can be fun and doesn’t require any major exercise equipment to get started.
+Swimming, rowing, echo bike, hicking, running and jumping rope are all excellent alternatives to challenge your cardiovascular system, and maintain your joint health.
+These other cardiovascular alternates can be fun and effective.

 If you’ve tried my bike suggestions above but you’re still experiencing knee pain, getting a professional bike fit may be the way to go.
 Peloton offers an excellent professional fit service by one of its high-quality trainers.